pimvh/nftables/README.md

       # name of the respective chain
       input:
-        # name of the variable from nft_rules
+        # name of the variable from nftables_rules
         # that you would like to put in this chain
         - input_hook
         - valid_connections